raspberrypilearning/raspberry-pi-command/en/step_3.md

 echo "Welcome to $HOSTNAME"
 ```

-Your script can use enviroment variables such as $HOSTNAME to access information.
+Your script can use environment variables such as $HOSTNAME to access information.

 $HOSTNAME contains the name of your Raspberry Pi computer on the network.